 This action reduces to \bref{eqn:S 2 AdS}-\bref{eqn:S2 2 AdS} in the flat limit as expected.
-We have obtained BRST-invariant actions of interacting gauge fields on AdS spaces by applying the BRST deformation scheme.
-We note that these actions contain all orders in $g$, and are invariant exactly under the BRST-transformation $\delta_\mathrm{B}^g S=(S,S)=0$.
+We note that these actions contain terms of all orders in $g$, and are invariant exactly under the BRST-transformation $\delta_B^g S=(S,S)=0$.
+We have obtained BRST-invariant deformed actions of gauge fields on AdS spaces by applying the BRST deformation scheme.